Grant Writing Boot Camp

 Assessment of Fall 2013 Boot Camp:

 Irene Grimberg, the ADVANCE Project TRACS internal evaluator completed an assessment on various ADVANCE events.
-The boot camp assessment can be found by clicking here or on the image below.
+The boot camp assessment can be found by clicking here.
 For the complete assessment of all Fall 2013 events, click here.

 Impact of Grant Writing Boot Camp: